 Even if you have already been in a ‘talking therapy’ or counselling, this deeply experiential approach offers ways of learning about yourself beyond words and stories.
 I have found working through the body to be the most direct and yet easeful way to listen to what’s going on.

 It is often a profoundly moving experience to acknowledge what our bodies have been trying to say for so long.
-Body psychotherapy is based on the contemporary understanding that the body is the site of trauma and oppression and that we are literally shaped by our experiences.
+Body psychotherapy has a psychoanalytic base and can incorporate contemporary understandings that the body is the site of trauma and oppression and that we are literally shaped by our experiences.
 The body is therefore the place from where we need to heal so that we can start to belong to ourselves.
-My approach acknowledges that we each experience things – including ourselves – differently and so it becomes important to honour our diversity and our differences, with empathy.
+My approach acknowledges that we each experience things – including ourselves – differently and so it becomes important to honour our collective diversity and our individual differences, with empathy.

 My therapeutic approach is integrative and primarily based in Embodied-Relational Therapy, a contemporary, process-oriented approach to relational body psychotherapy, and Focusing, a simple way of bringing mindful presence to our experiencing which supports the emergence of therapeutic change.
-I also draw from many years experience of my own psychotherapy.
+I also draw from many years experience of my own psychotherapy and psychoanalysis.

-Specialisms: My therapeutic approach integrates contemporary work in the field and, in particular, is profoundly influenced by the insights, understandings and practices of Polyvagal Theory (e.g. Porges, Dana), Relational Psychoanalysis, Intersubjectivity (Benjamin), Somatic practices, the Discipline of Authentic Movement (Adler), Ecopsychology and research into Highly Sensitive Persons (Aron), as well as many other aspects.
+Specialisms: My therapeutic approach integrates contemporary work in the field and, in particular, is profoundly influenced by the insights, understandings and practices of Polyvagal Theory (Porges, Dana), Relational Psychoanalysis, Attachment Theory, Intersubjectivity (Benjamin), the British school of object relations, Kleinian object relations, contemporary psychoanalytic integration ( especially Bollas), Somatic practices, the Discipline of Authentic Movement (Adler), Ecopsychology, and research into Highly Sensitive Persons (Aron (1999)), Reichian and post-Reichian characterological work, the research into, theory of, and practice of working at relational depth (Cooper), the ‘common factors‘ research, as well as many other aspects.
 These have all been significant parts of my training and study, and are deeply integrated into my theoretical base, my understanding of therapeutic process, and into my psychotherapeutic praxis.
+I am also inspired in my practice by contemporary neuropsychoanalysis, integrating understanding and research from interpersonal neurobiology and neuroscience as a whole with psychoanalytic insights.

 How does it help?